Focus on The Driver: Being Fit to Drive A Car & Managing Driving RisksUpdated Dec. 11, 2020

 It is important to understand the heightened danger you experience as a teenage driver, so that you can avoid taking any unnecessarily risk-inducing action which would further increase your chances of having an accident.
 Through lack of behind-the-wheel experience, teenage recklessness, peer pressure and the inability to accurately assess risk, you face significant threat of injury and death while driving.
 Do not add to that threat by making irresponsible and perfectly avoidable choices.

 Creating a safer driving environment

 Just as you can increase risk with dangerous driving behavior, you can create a safer environment by making the right choices.
 The risk minimizing strategies which every driver must adopt include maintaining space around your vehicle, wearing a seat belt and driving at a speed which is appropriate for current conditions.
-Find out what else you can do to minimize your chances of being involved in a traffic accident in “Strategies to Minimize Risk”.
+Find out what else you can do to minimize your chances of being involved in a traffic accident in “Strategies to Minimize Driving Risk”.

 Consequences of risky behavior

 While many unsuspecting motorists end up seriously injured or dead as a result of risky driving behavior, these are not the only negative consequences which can result from making the wrong choices.
 The consequences of dangerous driving are always negative and can be vast, even if you manage to escape an incident without any life-changing or life-ending injuries.
 “The Driver” finishes with a sobering look at the financial, physical, mental and emotional impact of engaging in dangerous driving behavior.

 What type of driver will you be?

 The information provided in this section of the course gives you everything you need to make the right driving decisions.
-As we mentioned in the opening to this introduction, most motorists believe themselves to be competent drivers but very few truly come up to scratch.
+Most motorists believe themselves to be competent drivers but very few truly come up to scratch.
 You can choose to create a safer Highway Transportation System for yourself and every other road user, simply by understanding driving risks, avoiding risk-inducing behavior and making sure you are always fit to drive.